zer0def/nginxinc-kubernetes-ingress/docs/content/troubleshooting/troubleshooting-app-protect-dos.md

   ----    ------          ----   ----                      -------
   Normal  AddedOrUpdated  2m25s  nginx-ingress-controller  AppProtectDosPolicy default/dospolicy was added or updated
 ```

-Note that in the events section, we have a `Normal` event with the `AddedOrUpdated` reason, which informs us that the configuration was successfully applied.
+The events section has a *Normal* event with the *AddedOrUpdated reason*, indicating the policy was successfully accepted.

 ## Run App Protect DoS in Debug log Mode